Ammar-Abdelhady-ai/Video-Genaration/README.md

 - **Autonomous Systems Integration:** Interaction with smart city AI systems and autonomous drones to reflect the AI's influence on city management.
 - **Quantum Computing Simulation:** Representation of quantum computers for high-performance computing in AI model training.

-## **Files and Structure**
-- **/models**: Contains pre-trained machine learning models used by the humanoid AI for neural network manipulation.
-- **/scripts**: Python scripts for simulating the robot's interaction with data and the smart city systems.
-- **/data**: Sample datasets for testing neural network training and optimization.
-- **/assets**: Includes holographic interface designs and AI robot models.
-- **/docs**: Documentation for understanding how to run and contribute to the project.

 ## **Installation**
 1. Clone the repository:
    ```bash